PasinduOG/simple-reg-api/README.md

 # 🚀 Simple Registration API

 > A simple REST API for user registration built with Express.js.
-This API validates and processes user registration data with specific validation for Gmail addresses and Sri Lankan mobile numbers.
+This API validates user registration data with specific validation for Gmail addresses and Sri Lankan mobile numbers, and stores data in MySQL database.

 <div align="start">